Dubai Visitor Visa Cost 2026: AED, INR, USD & GBP Fees

 Planning a trip to Dubai?
 One of the first questions travellers ask is: how much does a Dubai visitor visa cost in 2026?

-The answer depends on several factors, including the visa duration, entry type, processing speed, insurance, service charges, and whether you apply from inside or outside the UAE.
-In most cases, a 30-day Dubai visitor visa costs between AED 350 and AED 550, while a 60-day Dubai visitor visa usually costs between AED 580 and AED 900 after including government fees, VAT, and processing charges.
+The answer depends on several factors — visa duration, entry type, processing speed, insurance, service charges, and whether you apply from inside or outside the UAE.
+In most cases, a 30-day Dubai visitor visa costs between AED 350 and AED 550, while a 60-day Dubai visitor visa costs between AED 580 and AED 900 after including government fees, VAT, and processing charges.

-The exact amount can vary because official fees, sponsor charges, insurance, typing centre fees, and agency service fees are not always shown together in one quote.
-That is why many travellers see different prices for the same Dubai visitor visa online.
+The exact amount varies because official fees, insurance, typing centre fees, and agency service fees are not always shown together in one quote — that is why many travellers see different prices for the same Dubai visitor visa online.

 Do You Even Need a Dubai Visa?

 Before looking at fees, check whether you need a visa at all.
-Over 90 nationalities enter the UAE completely visa-free, including British, American, EU, Canadian, and Australian passport holders — no application, no fee, just your passport.
+Many nationalities can enter the UAE visa-free or receive a visa on arrival, including several British, American, EU, Canadian, and Australian passport holders.
+Entry duration depends on nationality and current UAE rules.

 You need a visa in advance if you hold a passport from: India, Pakistan, Bangladesh, Sri Lanka, Nepal, most of Africa, and most of Southeast Asia (with some airline-specific exceptions covered below).